-The Company received an LOA from the BIR dated July 02, 2018 to examine their books of accounts and other accounting records for all internal revenue taxes for taxable year 2017.
-On January 21, 2021, the Company received a Preliminary Assessment Notice from the BIR dated January 21, 2021.
-However, the Company sent a Protest to the Preliminary Assessment which the BIR received on February 05, 2021.
+The Company received an LOA from the BIR dated July 2, 2018 to examine their books of accounts and other accounting records for all internal revenue taxes for taxable year 2017.
+On January 21, 2021, the Company received a Preliminary Assessment Notice (PAN) from the BIR dated January 21, 2021.
+However, the Company sent a Protest to the Preliminary Assessment which the BIR received on February 5, 2021.
 On May 25, 2021, the Company received the Formal Letter of Demand from the BIR which the Company already sent the Protest Letter to Formal Letter of Demand dated June 21, 2021.

 On February 18, 2022, the Company filed a case for the petition for review before the Court of Tax Appeals.
-As at March 31, 2022, Petition for Review is still pending at Court of Tax Appeals.
+On April 13, 2023, an initial hearing was done and the Company is waiting for the results from the Court of Tax Appeals.